jbossorg/jira-jenkins-gadget/README.md

 * tested under JIRA 6.3

 1.6 - 2013-10-09
-* #5 workaround to make gadget configurable in JIRA 6 by use of Atlassian's AJS.Gadget - thanks Cyril Burd for providing the idea in #6
+* #5 workaround to make gadget configurable in Jira 6 by use of Atlassian's AJS.Gadget - thanks Cyril Burd for providing the idea in #6

 1.5 - 2013-08-13
 * #4 enhancement - Automatic build status refresh every X minutes may be set in gadget options.